 - change the durations, you can split the task with 15-minute punctuality;

-- hassle with rescheduling old tasks and fit new ones;
+- deal with rescheduling old tasks and fitting in new ones;

 - stress!
 Everything is under control!

 There are tons of instances when task splitting will come in handy.
 Saving you time and reducing unneeded stress.
 Even better, Task Splitting in Ganttic has been made really easy:

 - Click on the Task you need to split by opening the Task Edit Dialog.